This post was first published on July 3, 2018. It has been updated with some latest available information for the reader's benefit.

-Road trip is always special.
+A road trip is always special.
 In this day and age of cheap flights and budget family tour packages, a random road trip is the only form of adventure travel to explore your wanderlust soul, fully.
-As in our case, this year’s trip to Kolkata from Delhi didn’t involve much planning as we have been on these roads quite a few times, except the stopover schedule for night-halts.
+As in our case, this year’s road trip from Delhi to Kolkata by car didn’t involve much planning as we have been on these roads quite a few times, except the stopover schedule for night-halts.

 Road Trip Planning 101

 Delhi to Kolkata is around 1500Kms by roads (which include detours) so if you want to go slow then you can do 2 stopovers on the way – one at Varanasi and the other in Dhanbad or Asansol.
 But you can reach much earlier by covering more distance each day with a single stopover.

 We started our trip at 6 am from West Delhi and it took us an hour to leave the city.
 It is always advisable to start as early as possible so that you can avoid getting stuck in the peak-hours traffic rush.

 If you are planning a road trip from Delhi to Kolkata by car, you can avail two route options.
 If you are driving through Mathura road, then expect congestion.
 But Taj Expressway will make you cover a longer distance in a much shorter time.

 There are plenty of well-maintained refreshment facilities and restaurants lined across the highway, so take a little break to stay refreshed.
 Though the tariff will seem a little inflated at first, the driving experience will help you overcome that thought soon.

 We avoided Mathura Road which passes through some of the busiest stretches of Faridabad, Karnal, Vrindavan, Mathura and subsequently, Agra.